Ski: 2020-2021 4FRNT Raven with TourLock skin system, 184 cm

 TourLock Skin System

 The Raven with the TourLock skin system features a cutout near the tail that pairs with pre-cut, custom, Pomoca Free Pro 2.0 climbing skins that you can purchase with the Raven through 4FRNT.
-4FRNT is calling that cutout the “HojiHole” (insert shrug emoji) and you slot a custom aluminum tab at the tail of the climbing skins through the hole, rather than a more traditional tail clip that would attach to the very end of the tail.
+4FRNT is calling that cutout the “HojiHole” (insert shrug emoji) and the skin mounts through the hole, rather than a more traditional tail clip that would attach to the very end of the tail.

 The main goals of the TourLock system are to make skin attachment more secure and easier to use, as well as decreasing the weight and size of the climbing skins since the pre-cut skins for the TourLock Raven are notably shorter than they’d be if you cut them for the full length of the ski to attach to the end of the tail.
 4FRNT also says that the TourLock system is better in terms of reducing the amount of snow that gets under the skins, whether while skinning or when you need to jam the tails of the skis into the snow during transitions.